Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

 0.23443426
 ...
 ```
-Training model is the precondition of `lenet_eval.py` and `lenet_test.py`.
-Or we can directly download and use our model which is already been trained and skip the training progress:
+Training model is the precondition of `lenet_eval.py` and `lenet_test.py` or we can directly download and use our model which is already been trained and skip the training progress:
 ```shell
 #Repository location: docs/code/quick_start/
 wget https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/quick_start/lenet_models_1.zip